danclay/eris-fleet/README.md

 ### Central Request Handler

 The central request handler forwards Eris requests to the master process where the request is sent to a single Eris request handler instance.
 This helps to prevent 429 errors from occurring when you have x number of clusters keeping track of ratelimiting separately.
 When a response is received, it is sent back to the cluster's Eris client.

+## Large Bots

+If you are using a "very large bot," Discord's special gateway settings apply.
+Ensure your shard count is a multiple of the number set by Discord or set `options.shards` and `options.guildsPerShard` to `"auto"`.
+You may also be able to use concurrency (see below).

 ### Concurrency